 Emmett can now run and play normally AND play disc and does not get a limp or get sore afterwards.
 This will not be the result for every dog with this issues, but some improvements would likely be made anyway to help quality of life.

 What More You Can Do

 Since I first wrote this article, I have learned more things that can help active dog’s human prevent injury to the dog.
-All exercises are for healthy and un-injured dogs only and must be cleared with a knowledgable vet (not all vets specialize in canine leg injuries).
+All exercises are for healthy and un-injured dogs only and must be cleared with a knowledgable vet (not all vets specialize in canine leg injuries or mobility issues).